-For DLMS/COSEM based meter data exchange systems using public key cryptography various public-private key pairs and public key certificates should be in place.
+For DLMS®/COSEM based meter data exchange systems using public key cryptography various public-private key pairs and public key certificates should be in place.

 A public key certificate binds a public key to an identity: the subject.
 A certificate is digitally signed by a Certification Authority.